yretenai/neptune-overlay/README.md

 net-im/revolt-desktop::neptune
 ```

+### AMDGPU

+neptune-overlay lists more GPU targets than gentoo normally supports. to check which are present on your system, emerge `rocminfo` and then run `rocminfo | grep "\sgfx" | sed -r "s/.*gfx/amdgpu_targets_gfx/g"`

 ### neptune-dotnet

 neptune-dotnet is a special category for my testing on multi-target dotnet deployments on Gentoo for using the dotnet sdk.